acharysatish56/rcsp/README.md

   * mvn package (will generate jar file in target folder)
   * java -jar rcsp-0.0.1-SNAPSHOT.jar

+### Instruction for creating docker image on local
+  * cd \rcsp\src\main\docker (needs to point where the docker file exist).
+  * docker build --tag <tag_name> . (will take time the build is going to happen on the fly rather than copying on previuos build)
+  * docker run -ti -p8080:8080 acharysatish56/rcsp

+### have docker .
+  * docker pull acharysatish56/rcsp:latest
+  * docker run -ti -p8080:8080 acharysatish56/rcsp

 #### INPUT JSON

 This following structure is used for input model